 In a blender, combine all the ingredients except the ice.
 Add ice to about 1 inch (2.5 cm) above the liquid line.
 Blend on high speed until smooth and creamy.

 Consuming a ratio of easily digestible carbohydrates to protein is proven to be the most effective way for your body to replenish glycogen and begin muscle repair post-workout, explains Andrews.
-Your best choice, then, is any source of functional carbohydrate, such as fruit.
+Your best choice, then, is any source of functional carbohydrates, such as fruit.
 "The more antioxidant-rich, the better!" she says.

 Foods to reach for: Emphasize carbohydrates from whole food and minimally processed sources, such as dates, berries, tart cherries, whole grain brown rice syrup, or agave nectar in your recovery snacks such as bars, smoothies, and shakes.
 Pair it with a small amount of protein found in nuts, seeds, legumes, or whole grains.